OneProgGit/GreetingBot/README.md

 make clean
 ```

-If you want to build in release mode, then change MODE in Makefile to release.
+If you want to build in release mode, then change MODE in Makefile to `release`.